-Traveling the routes of the sagas took me all over Iceland, however, some episodes are simpler to place than others.
-When it comes to the famous Grettir’s Saga, I wasn’t assured approximately emulating the cantankerous hero’s battles with a ghoul and a she-troll, but there was one fail-safe manner to duplicate his adventures: by means of getting into warm water.
+Traveling the routes of the sagas took me all over Iceland.
+However, some episodes are simpler to place than others.
+When it comes to the famous Grettir’s Saga, I wasn’t assured approximately emulating the cantankerous hero’s battles with a ghoul and a she-troll.
+Still, there was one fail-safe manner to duplicate his adventures: using getting into warm water.
 Roaming across northern Iceland, I hiked from the port city of Sauðárkrókur, past sheep farms and pony fields, and slid into a stone-lined “hot-pot” at Grettislaug, warm with volcanically heated water, in which the medieval hero is stated to have bathed.

 I made my manner right down to the fishing port of Borgarnes, wherein a museum has been opened in honor of the popular Egil’s Saga, with scenes from the tale reimagined the use of recycled fishing gear.
 And I rambled around the windswept hills and heaths of Laxardal, where the sagas’ best heroine, Guðrun, experiences some of the various reverses of her tumultuous life.
-Sometimes I wild camped, pitching my tent by means of roadsides and on the rims of fields, however more often than not I stayed in campsites, which might be considerable in Iceland (and regularly well-prepared with kitchens and energy hook-ups).
+Sometimes I wild camped, pitching my tent using roadsides and on the rims of fields; however, more often than not, I stayed in campsites, which might be considered in Iceland (and regularly well-prepared with kitchens and energy hook-ups).